fleuren/smmo-api-projects/README.md

 ...and many more!

 > This used to be a repository for all of my API projects, but all projects are currently being implemented into Complex Cat.
+> Known internally as smmocompanion.py
+> All functions will be made into a separate .py file for read-only / study purposes (coming soon)